DOJ lawsuit accuses Real Water of violating federal law

 Attorneys for Real Water could not be reached for comment on the government’s lawsuit.

-The suit is among at least a dozen filed against Real Water since the outbreak was reported, and also names the company’s president, Brent Jones, a former Nevada legislator, and his son, Blain Jones, the company’s vice president, secretary and treasurer, as defendants.
+The suit is among at least a dozen filed against Real Water since the outbreak was reported, and also names Jones and his son, Blain — the company’s vice president, secretary and treasurer — as defendants.

 Real Water had “no written process control and/or supply-chain control procedures to ensure that the correct type and amount of chemicals are added to each batch of product water,” the suit alleges.
 “Defendants also do not have written sanitation controls at the Henderson and Mesa Facilities to control the risk of re-contamination with environmental pathogens during the mixing and bottling processes.”